begedin/talk-slides/slides/vue_3_en.md

 - requires a component to be mounted to access the composable in tests
   - rely more on `jest.mock`

+Note:

+Another problem that has a solution that creates a problem is converting all the vue plugin prototype extensions into composables.
+So that means $store, $route,
+$router, etc.

+This was relatively simple to do, like in the example above.
+Basically, getCurrentInstance is the trick.

+But then we have another problem.
+If we want to test a composable that calls one of these composables internally, we have to mount a fake component in the test.

+Or, we just `jest.mock` the useStore module and get around it that way.
+Which kind of aligns with what we're doing with tests anyway.

 ---

 # Execution: Other things we are doing